Pass Through vs. Non Pass-Through RJ45 Connector: Which Is Better?

 Unshielded vs. Shielded

-It is known that Ethernet cables can be divided into shielded and unshielded types, and so do RJ45 connectors.
-There are shielded and unshielded pass through RJ45 connectors on the market.
+It is known that Ethernet cables can be divided into shielded and unshielded types, so do RJ45 connectors.
+There are shielded and unshielded pass-through RJ45 connectors on the market.
 Shielded types feature metal shielding to avoid EMI and RFI and they should be paired with shielded Ethernet cables for the best performance.
-Unshielded pass through RJ45 connectors are enough for home network, but if you want to install network in an environment full of electromagnetic interference, don’t hesitate to pick up shielded ones.
+Unshielded pass-through RJ45 connectors are enough for a home network, but if you want to install a network in an environment full of electromagnetic interference, don’t hesitate to pick up shielded ones.

 Unshielded vs. Shielded